 Dip a corner of a clean washcloth in the warm water and start wiping the body.
 Start with the eyes first.
 Gently wipe one eye with one corner of a washcloth and another eye with another corner.
 Then, wet the entire washcloth and start wiping the little one’s face.
 Also, wipe neatly around the mouth and under the chin where milk droplets can pool.
 Also lay special focus on creases under the arms, around the neck, and behind the ears.
 Wipe carefully around the umbilical cord if there is still a stump.

 You can use mild baby soap to clean the diaper area and hands.
 It might seem that a newborn’s bath is incomplete without lathering with baby soaps and shampoos but the fact is that it is strictly not necessary.
-Though using a gentle soap is no harm but warm water with gentle wiping is more than enough if bathing is done daily.
+Though using a gentle soap is not harmful, warm water with gentle wiping is more than enough if bathing is done daily.

 If you are using shampoo to wash hair then take only a tiny bit of it and lather your baby’s scalp.
 Massage it gently with the pads of your fingers so that your newborn does not feel uncomfortable.